bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach's just cb the function on each element in an array and the .map returns values on the new arrays

 2. What is the difference between a function and a method?

+both are functions but a method is a property in an object

 3. What is closure?

+when a variable are made local by having them inside (local) the function

 4. Describe the four rules of the 'this' keyword.

+    a. is the function called by new?
+    b. is the function called by call, apply, bind?
+    c. is the function called as a method
+    d. is the function call in global?

 5. Why do we need super() in an extended class?

+super() is used to call methods of the parent class, very powerful

 ## Project Set up